rolandtoth/FilterBox/README.md

 This can be handy if you would like to filter items differently, eg. adding tags with a backend language, etc.

-You will also need to adjust the `filterAttr` to match you attribute name.
+You will also need to adjust the `filterAttr` to match your attribute's name.

 ### zebra